eaglezoli/obsidian/10. Bilateral/Research Log.md

 			- IR mostly negative correlations
 				- Red mixed
 		- FR and HR are much more influential on PPG features (both wavelengths), as expected
+			- They have opposite effects
+				- FR more positive (larger waveform)
+					- HR more negative (smaller waveform)
+				- Can use heart rate to adjust flow rate predictions from PPG-based algorithms
+					- Maybe link to BP?
 	- **To do**
 		- Redo graphs
 			- Remove 'file' variable